-Whether you’re a seasoned Northwest boater, or planning to charter a boat for a summer vacation, La Conner and the surrounding waters of the San Juan Islands provide an awesome opportunity for wildlife viewing.
+Whether you’re a seasoned Northwest boater or planning to charter a boat this summer, the La Conner Marina and the surrounding waters of the San Juan Islands provide an awesome opportunity for wildlife viewing.
 The best viewing times are from April-October, although you’ll find some species living in our midst all year long.

 Look – over there – a spout of water ….
 WHALES!